TOPIC A

 Examples of Software Diagnostic Tests

-TOPIC B Electrical Safety
+TOPIC B

 In the last topic, you identified hardware tools used by personal computer technicians.
 Some of these tools are used to promote electrical safety.
 In this topic, you will identify the best prac- tices for personal computer technicians to follow to promote electrical safety.